Religion Courses 2013-2014

 237 Christian Worship (3).
 S. A study of the history, theology, and practice of Christian worship.
 This course examines the relationship between theology and worship by considering the biblical basis for worship, the history of Christian liturgy, and contemporary worship.
 Examples of sermons, baptismal, and Lord’s Supper practices, hymnody, prayers, dance, art, and architecture from both traditional and contemporary worship are studied.

 241 General Church History (3).
-S. A survey of the history of the Christian church from its beginning to the present time, noting deviations from apostolic faith and practice, the interplay with the political, the great church councils, the crises that emerge, divisions and reunions, and the confluence of forces that determine the complexion of the Christian church today.
+Alternate years.
+A survey of the history of the Christian church from its beginning to the present time, noting deviations from apostolic faith and practice, the interplay with the political, the great church councils, the crises that emerge, divisions and reunions, and the confluence of forces that determine the complexion of the Christian church today.
 Not to be taken if students have taken or plan to take Religion 243 or 244.

 242 Christianity in America (3).
-Alternate years.
+S. Alternate years.
 A study of the history and theology of Christianity in America from the immigration period to the present.
 Attention is paid to the European background, the colonial era and such movements as revivalism, evangelicalism, fundamentalism and liberalism.

 243 History of Christian Theology I (3).
-F and S. This is a historically oriented study of Christian theology in the Patristic and Medieval periods (100-1500).
+S. This is a historically oriented study of Christian theology in the Patristic and Medieval periods (100-1500).
 Particular attention is paid to the development of key Christian doctrines such as the Trinity and the Incarnation and to questions such as the relationship between faith and reason.

 244 History of Christian Theology II (3).
 F. This is a historically oriented study of Christian theology in the Reformation and Modern periods (1500 to the present).
 Particular attention is paid to the development of key Christian doctrines such as justification, sanctification, and the church and to questions such as the relationship between faith and reason.

 251 Christianity and Religious Plurality (3).
-F and S. This course examines the relationship of Christianity to the religions of the world.
+S. This course examines the relationship of Christianity to the religions of the world.
 An attempt is made to understand the phenomenon of religion from a theological perspective by investigating how various biblical and Christian writers have viewed Christianity’s place in the religious history of the world.
 Special emphasis is placed on twentieth-century attempts to confront the reality of religious pluralism.

 331 Theology: Theory and Method (3).
-Alternate years.
+F. Alternate years.
 An investigation of the nature, task, and method of the discipline of systematic theology.
 A review of the pre-modern history of the concept of theology serves as a prelude to the focus of the course: the status of systematic theology in the post-Enlightenment period.
 Issues discussed include the relationships of theology to church, academy, and society.
 Thinkers and approaches dealt with include Schleiermacher, Barth, Tillich, Lonergan, Pannenberg, revisionism, and post-liberalism.
 Prerequisite: Religion 131 or an intermediate theological studies course.

 332 Theological Ethics (3).
-Alternate years.
+F. Alternate years.
 A study of Christian moral theory and its application to selected cases.
 This course examines how diverse understandings of God’s relationship to the creation inform how Christians think about the moral life.
 Ethical issues such as war, human sexuality and reproduction, death and dying, and the environment are analyzed in light of theological commitments.
 Prerequisite: Biblical and Theological Foundations Core or permission of the instructor.

 333 Studies in Roman Catholic Theology: Contemporary Catholic Theology (3).
-S. Alternate years.
+Alternate years.
 A sympathetic study of Roman Catholic theology, with particular attention to developments since the Second Vatican Council (1962-1965).
 Topics include scripture and tradition; grace and justification; church, liturgy, and sacraments; ethics and the church in the modern world; death and the afterlife; Marian devotion; ecumenism; ecclesiastical authority and papal infallibility; and the pontificate of John Paul II.
 Prerequisite: 131 or an Intermediate theological studies course.

 341 Studies in Early and Medieval Theology: Augustine and the Augustinian Tradition (3).
-S. Augustine is one of the greatest figures in the history of Christian theology.
+Augustine is one of the greatest figures in the history of Christian theology.
 This course studies several of his major works and the consensus which developed around his thought throughout the middle ages.
 The class begins with an in-depth look at Augustine, then surveys key Augustinians throughout the middle ages, culminating with a deeper look at two of the great 13th century theologians, Bonaventure and Aquinas, each of whom appropriates Augustine in a distinctive way.
 Prerequisite: 131 or an intermediate theological studies course.

 343 Studies in Reformation Theology: Calvin’s Institutes of the Christian Religion (3).
-F. Alternate years.
+Alternate years.
 This course reads and discusses Calvin’s Institutes in order to understand Calvin’s theology as a whole both within its historical context and with regard to its continuing significance.
 Prerequisite: 131 or an intermediate theological studies course.

 345 Studies in Contemporary Theology (3).
-Alternate years.
+S. Alternate years.
 A study of selected figures, movements, and doctrinal topics in twentieth century theology.
 Prerequisite: Biblical and Theological Foundations Core, or permission of the instructor.

 250 Introduction to the Study of Religion (3).
 Alternate years.
 A thematic introduction to the phenomenon of religion in comparative perspective.
 Issues examined include the dichotomy between the sacred and the profane, the nature of religious experience and its various expressions in life, the significance of myth and ritual, and differing analyses of human existence.
 Attention is also given to questions about the origin, nature, and function of religion in human life and society, and to issues pertaining to the study of religion in the humanities and social sciences.